Question set and guidance

 Public access to data submitted for benchmarking in LG Inform

 The most recent data is only available to local authority users of LG Inform.
 Public access to the data will be granted one year after the end of the financial year for which data relates.
-Therefore, public access to 2012/13, 2013/14 and 2014/15 results is now available, whilst public access to 2015/16 results will be granted on 31 March 2017.
+Therefore, public access to 2016/17 results and earlier are now available, whilst public access to 2017/18 results will be granted on 31 March 2019.

 You are, of course, free to publish your own results publicly on your own site whenever you choose.
 However, LG Inform will only make the data publically available in accordance with the above schedule.
 Freedom of Information requests received by the LGA for pre-release of the data you have submitted as part of this exercise will be refused, applying the exemption set out in section 22 of the Freedom of Information Act 2000, namely: "information is intended for future publication".